ondrejsika/proxmox-training/README.md

 Requirements:

-- Ditributed (eg.: CEPH) storage or __not__ replicated VM image - migration of replicated VMs is described below
+- Distributed (eg.: CEPH) storage or __not__ replicated VM image - migration of replicated VMs is described below

 ![](images/migrate.png)